 Arthur Smelyansky currently serves as the Chief Executive Officer and Portfolio Manager at Maccabi Capital Management LLC.
-He is a Portfolio Manager, Hedge Fund Trader, and Co-Founder of
+He is a Portfolio Manager, Hedge Fund Trader, and Co-

-Maccabi Equity Income Fund.

-Arthur's responsibilities include credit analysis, market research for EquityLine MIC, and direct management of a portfolio with assets over \$40 million.
+Founder of Maccabi Equity Income Fund.
+Arthur's responsibilities include credit analysis, market research for the Corporation, and direct management of a portfolio with assets over \$40 million.
 Arthur's specialty is options trading and using derivatives to preserve capital and lower portfolio volatility.
 Arthur was the Senior Analyst and Trader at Bonello Holdings Inc. from September 2012 to January 2018.
 The company improved investment returns from 6% to 9.71% during this time.

-Arthur holds the CIM (Chartered Investment Manager), DMS (Derivatives Market Specialist), and PFP (Personal Financial Planner) designations.
-He is currently in the process of obtaining the CAIA (Chartered Alternative Investment Analyst) designation.
+Arthur holds the CIM (Chartered Investment Manager), DMS (Derivatives Market Specialist), Member of the National Futures Association and PFP (Personal Financial Planner) designations.
+Arthur is registered as a Chartered Investment Manager with the Canadian Securities Institute.